 Local Transparency - Requirement to Publish Senior Salary Information

 As part of the Government's requirement for local transparency, Local Authorities are required to publish salary data on their senior management staff.
-The information published takes a snap-shot of our organisation and will be updated after the Senior Management Review has been completed (January 2015)
+The information published takes a snap-shot of our organisation as at 31st March 2015.

 Scope of Disclosure

-In line with the Government's guidance we have include all staff who earn over £58,200.
+In line with the Government's guidance we have included all staff who earn over £50,000 per annum.

-The budget responsibilities are detailed in the Council Strategic Budget document:
+The budget responsibilities are detailed in the Council's Strategic Budget document:

 The Council publishes its pay multiple in line with the Code of Recommended Practice for Local Authorities on Data Transparency.
-The pay multiple compares the highest paid employee to the mean average earnings across the organisation.
-The current median salary earned within the Council is £17,160.00 and the current pay multiple is 8.27.
+The pay multiple compares the highest paid employee to the median average earnings across the organisation.
+The current median salary earned within the Council is £17,333.04 and the current pay multiple is 8.19.
 The Council aims to remain below a pay multiple of 10.

 For further information